-Bucknell University planar biaxial testing system is an eXpert 8000 equipped with the MTESTQuattro controller and software.
+Bucknell University testing system is a planar biaxial machine equipped with the MTESTQuattro controller and software.
 The system was supplied with multiple load cell capacities to allow a wide range of loads.
 Each load cell is calibrated per ASTM E4 to ensure +/-1% accuracy down to 0.5% of capacity.

 The test frame includes an environmental bath with Nickel plated Stainless Steel grips and a heater and recirculating assembly as well as ADMET’s video extensometer and digital image correlation system (integrated with MTESTQuattro) for post-processing analyses such as minimum/maximum, mean and standard deviation, time-slice extraction, stress strain curve generation, data extraction along lines and more.

 Non-contacting video based strain data with adjustable gauge lengths and extension ranges.
 The operator can measure single points or set multiple virtual extensometers.
 The extensometer provides real-time load vs. strain data with live output to MTESTQuattro for servo control.
 Video extensometer is capable of recording live data in both axial and transverse axis to provide data to calculate Poisson’s ratio.

 The package contains algorithms to provide full-field displacement and strain data for mechanical testing on planar specimens and can be used for material testing including fracture mechanics, bi-axial tension tests, FEA validation such as strain localization around cracks and notches.